percman/JenkinsTest/README.md

-#Instructions
+# Readme
 ## Running the program
 The main is in core.java
 You might want to change the log4j.properties file to log somewhere of your choosing.

 ## Existing Logins
 An existing admin login is
 Username: `admin`
 Password: `admins`

 An existing player login is
 Username: `walkindude`
 Password: `walkinwalkin`

 ## Background